 American Picture House Corporation plans to be a premiere entertainment company with a focus on feature films, limited series, and content-enhancing technologies.
 APHP is managed by astute financiers and supported by seasoned creatives.
 The Company plans to partner with top filmmakers, showrunners, content developers, and strategic technology partners to develop, package, finance, and produce high-quality feature films and shows with broad-market appeal.
 The Company's management and advisors have relationships with major studios, Streamers, leading talent agencies, and proven foreign sales companies, which will empower the Company to offer A-list creatives (and convincing up-and-comers) the opportunity to partner with a financier/producer that values passion and imagination and understands profitability.
-The Company plans to specialize in mid-budgeted productions where more than 100% of the budget can be collateralized by a film's or show's intellectual property ('IP'), unsold licensing sales projections, pre-sold licensing contracts, incentive agreements, tax rebates, and grants.
+The Company plans to specialize in mid-budgeted productions where more than 100% of the budget can be collateralized by a film's or show's intellectual property ('IP''), unsold licensing sales projections, pre-sold licensing contracts, incentive agreements, tax rebates, and grants.
 The Company's management and advisors will use these assets to limit risk and guarantee greater profitability.
 The Company will strive to become synonymous with creative ability, financial sophistication, and leading-edge technology.
 The Company has optioned IP with the intent to co-finance and co-produce feature films and limited series shows.
 The Company intends to embrace the ever-evolving technologies that service the industry including innovative artificial intelligence ("AI") tools and models.

 Our ability to generate any revenue sufficient to achieve profitability will depend on the successful development, production, and distribution of motion pictures.
-We reported a net loss of approximately \$448,000 for the six months ended June 30, 2023 and net losses of \$86,000 and \$506,000 for the years ended December 31, 2022 and 2021, respectively.
-As of June 30, 2023, we had an accumulated deficit of approximately \$4.1 million.
+We reported net losses of \$1.4 million and \$86,000 for the years ended December 31, 2023 and 2022, respectively.
+As of December 31, 2023, we had an accumulated deficit of approximately \$5.0 million.
 We expect to continue to incur significant expenses and increasing operating losses until we begin receiving revenue from the distribution of our film properties.
 We expect that our expenses and capital expenditures will increase substantially in connection with our ongoing activities including, but not limited to the following: